ar4210/Data-Analysis/README.md

 ### cnmfe_pipeline.py
   * Main pipeline for motion correction and cnmfE analysis of 1p data.
 File can be run from the command line, and will take path to data as command line arguments.
 Can also run multiple files at once, and will ouput a [pickle](https://docs.python.org/3/library/pickle.html) that can later be used for multisession registration across days.
   * Works primarily with .hdf5 files, whose data is stored under an 'images' folder, but this can be modified by altering the 'var_name_hdf5' variable throughout the script.
-For other file types, edit var_name_hdf5 variable accordingly.
+For other file types, edit var_name_hdf5 variable accordingly (default value = 'mov'.
+This should work with tiffs).
+  * You can run this file either through jupyter notebooks by following the steps outlined above, or you can run it through the terminal by executing a command with the following format: **$ python path/to/cnmfe_pipeline.py path/to/data_directory file1.tif file2.tif file3.tif etc.**
   * See [CaImAn github](https://github.com/flatironinstitute/CaImAn) for details on the package and full paper.

 ### multisession_registration_prep.py